Ahmad-Zaky/folio_okapi_local_environment/README.md

     - import a new staging database schema sql file after dropping the old one.
     - **use cases:** in case you want to restore or update an old schema version in your staging database.

+- **folio db import-remote-schema**:
+    - import a remote database schema by dumping it first from remote, and then import it to local database after dropping the old schema.
+    - **use cases:** in case you want to import remote schema to your local database.

+- **folio db staging import-remote-schema**:
+    - import a remote database schema by dumping it first from remote, and then import it to local staging database after dropping the old schema.
+    - **use cases:** in case you want to import remote schema to your local staging database.

+- **folio db import-remote-table**:
+    - import a remote database table by dumping it first from remote, and then import it to local database after dropping the old table.
+    - **use cases:** in case you want to import remote table to your local database.

+- **folio db staging import-remote-table**:
+    - import a remote database table by dumping it first from remote, and then import it to local staging database after dropping the old table.
+    - **use cases:** in case you want to import remote table to your local staging database.

 - **folio db dump**:
     - dump database with all schemas to an sql file.
     - **use cases:** more like backup purpose.